4 Best Practices For Preventing Workout Injuries

 Best Practice #4: Don’t Ignore Early Warning Signs

-There is an all-too-common belief held by many guys that workout…
+There is an all-too-common belief held by many people that work out…

 And that is that if something hurts, you should simply ‘work through’ the pain…